Couples Counselling Specialist (I only work with couples)

 You might not have heard of EFT so let me explain what makes EFT different to other relationship therapy models, here goes...

 Research studies found that EFT is an effective treatment for distressed couples.
 More than 70 per cent of couples receiving EFT recover from symptoms of relationship distress; up to 90 per cent report seeing improvements in their relationship.

 Over 25 years of research has documented EFT’s benefits to couples who are facing other challenges, including depression, sexual disorders, traumatic exposure, breast cancer and childhood illness.

 EFT therapists are very proud of the research this model is built upon.
 We meet the gold standard from the American Psychological Association (AMA) perspective for evidence-based therapy.

 Because of the science and research backing EFT, its therapists can lean heavily on it.
-We have great outcomes - not just in terms of the percentage of couples who recover but who are actually happier, more satisfied - and we also know how to do the therapy session by session.
+We have great outcomes - not just in terms of the percentage of couples who recover but who are happier, more satisfied - and we also know how to do the therapy session by session.

 EFT is more than a clinically proven approach, it offers couples a new experience of their relationship, one that provides renewed trust and a deeper level of intimacy.

-A lot of counsellors offer couples therapy without ever been trained, and most of what passes for couples therapy is offered without rigorous research behind it.
+A lot of counsellors offer couples therapy without ever being trained, and most of what passes for couples therapy is offered without rigorous research behind it.

 If you want the gold standard of couples counselling...